sonic-net/SONiC/doc/port-fec/fec-auto-determination.md

 1. [[FEC] Design for auto-fec](https://github.com/sonic-net/SONiC/blob/master/doc/port_auto_neg/auto-fec.md#sonic-port-auto-fec-design):
     - FEC mode will be decided automatically at SAI/SDK(and/or HW) level as part of auto-negotiation feature, if auto-neg is implemented and enabled for this platform.
     - fec=```auto``` in CONFIG_DB
+    - Not all platforms have auto-neg implemented and enabled.
+Even if a platform has auto-neg running, auto-fec might not be supported as part of auto-neg.
 2. This HLD's design:
     - FEC mode will be decided automatically at level way above SAI/SDK/HW, based on common rules, and be pushed into CONFIG_DB. (flow: CONFIG_DB->syncd->orcagent->SAI/SDK)
     - fec=```none```/```rs```/```fc``` in CONFIG_DB
+    - This is independent from auto-neg, can work for all platforms.
     - Also, this mechanism/model helps determine right FEC for dynamic events, such as: DPB (Dynamic Port Breakout), transceivers/optics insertion (OIR) etc.